-The following management's discussion and analysis of financial condition and results of operations, dated March 12, 2015 of Mood Media Corporation ("Mood Media" or the "Company") should be read together with the attached audited consolidated financial statements and related notes for the year ended December 31, 2014, the audited consolidated financial statements and the related notes for the year ended December 31, 2013, and the Company's annual information form (the "AIF").
+The following management's discussion and analysis of financial condition and results of operations, dated May 12, 2015 of Mood Media Corporation ("Mood Media", "Mood" or the "Company") should be read together with the attached unaudited interim condensed consolidated financial statements and related notes for the three months ended March 31, 2015, the unaudited interim condensed consolidated financial statements and the related notes for the three months ended March 31, 2015, the unaudited interim condensed consolidated financial statements and the related notes for the three months ended March 31, 2014, and the Company's annual information form (the "AIF").
 Additional information related to the Company, including the Company's AIF, can be found on SEDAR at www.sedar.com.
 Please also refer to the risk factors identified in the Company's AIF.
 The fiscal year of the Company ends on December 31.
 The Company's reporting currency is the US dollar and, unless otherwise noted, all amounts (including in the narrative) are in thousands of US dollars except for shares and per-share amounts.
-Per share amounts are calculated using the weighted average number of shares outstanding for the period ended December 31, 2014.
+Per share amounts are calculated using the weighted average number of shares outstanding for the period ended March 31, 2015.